 Montgomery, Alabama’s Legacy Museum was built on the same ground where enslaved people were once warehoused, and just a block from one of the largest slavery auction sites of the 19th century.
 With the use of extensively researched materials and videography, visitors can gain an in-depth understanding of the racial abuse that has plagued U.S. history.

 Visit the site where abolitionist John Brown and his followers raided an armory in the hopes of triggering a slave rebellion in October of 1859.
-The plot failed, and Brown's eventual trial and execution raised tensions that led to the Civil War.
+The plot failed, and Brown's eventual trial and execution raised tensions in a country that was already headed for civil war.
 Today the site is within Harpers Ferry National Park, at the confluence of the Potomac and Shenandoah rivers.
-Visitors can stay in the historic town of Harpers Ferry, which is located about 70 miles northwest of Washington, D.C.
+Visitors can stay in the historic town of Harpers Ferry, about 70 miles northwest of Washington, D.C.